ucx

 Deallocates the tree structure.

-static void * cxTreeFind (CxTree *tree, const void *data)
+static void * cxTreeFind (CxTree *tree, const void *data, bool use_dfs)

 Searches the data in the specified tree.

-static void * cxTreeFindInSubtree (CxTree *tree, const void *data, void *subtree_root, size_t max_depth)
+void * cxTreeFindFastInSubtree (CxTree *tree, const void *data, cx_tree_search_func sfunc, void *subtree_root, size_t max_depth)

 size_t cxTreeSubtreeSize (CxTree *tree, void *subtree_root)